Odin-SMR/hermod/Documentation/odin.hermod.rst

 A site-specific installation script ``/misc/apps/torque-package-mom-linux-x86_64.sh`` provided all configuration needed at the client.
+But some additional configuration is needed to provide the per session temp directory.

-        This is probably a lie - but would be nice to regenerate the scripts to include everything.
-Any way the following script make all steps in the installation process.
+The following script makes all steps in the installation process.

 .. code-block:: txt